 The California Alternate Assessment (CAA) for Science was developed with the following guiding principles in mind:

 - Offer a developmentally appropriate opportunity for students to be assessed using alternate standards derived from the California Next Generation Science Standards (CA NGSS).

-- Promote and support the implementation of the CA NGSS for students with the most significant cognitive disabilities.
+- Provide feedback to educators and students to inform instruction.
+Promote and support the implementation of the Science Connectors, derived from the CA NGSS, for students with the most significant cognitive disabilities.

 - Allow for students to be assessed shortly after instruction.

 This assessment will include tools to help all students demonstrate what they know and can do.

 - The CAA for Science consists of performance tasks designed to be individualized and administered by the student’s teacher shortly after the concept is taught.

 California’s special education and science teachers, along with science and assessment experts, have been deeply involved in developing the CAA for Science.

 - California special education and science teachers and national science and assessment experts will continue to play an important role in the test-building process by providing input to ensure quality performance tasks.